-Most of the Timing is Out of Our Control
+Most of the Timing is Out of Your Lawyer’s Control

 Many parties and factors can have an effect on the timeline for your legal matter.
 For example, if the Sheriff serves the wrong house or fails to complete service, the entire process is started over, and we have to request new paperwork from the court to be sent for service.
 When this happens, the case can be delayed a week or more depending on how long it takes to get the new paperwork and how long it takes the sheriff to re-attempt service.
 Similarly, defendants cannot prevail by ignoring legal service, but they can delay the process by requiring multiple attempts at service.

 Additionally, the biggest factor when it comes to scheduling involves the availability of the Court’s calendar.
 For example, if we are trying to schedule a motion for a hearing and the first available date is sixty (60) days away, there is nothing that can be done to schedule the hearing any earlier.
 Almost every case has an unexpected delay that causes it to take a little longer than it would have otherwise.